 Diary of a Chambermaid provides examples of:

 - All Girls Want Bad Boys: Subverted.
 Célestine seems to be attracted to Joseph when she understands that he killed Claire.
-Actually, she charms her to make him confess his crime.
+Actually, she charms him to make him confess his crime.
 Since it does not work, she creates the evidence that Joseph was on the place where Claire was murdered.
 Whether her attraction was totally faked is nevertheless unclear.

 - All Men Are Perverts: Monsieur Rabour is a shoe fetishist.
 Monsieur Monteil is a frustrated husband who tries to have sex with Célestine (and, since it does not work, he rapes Marianne).
 Joseph rapes a girl and kills her.
 Captain Mauger has sex with her servant and proposes Célestine to sleep with him too.
 The priest is very interested in the details of Monsieur and Madame Monteil's sexual life.